drupal/drupal/composer/Plugin/Scaffold/README.md

 ## Usage

-Composer-scaffold is used by requiring `drupal/core-composer-scaffold` in your project, and providing configuration settings in the `extra` section of your project's composer.json file.
+Drupal Composer Scaffold is used by requiring `drupal/core-composer-scaffold` in your project, and providing configuration settings in the `extra` section of your project's composer.json file.
 Additional configuration from the composer.json file of your project's dependencies is also consulted in order to scaffold the